oliviawestmacottssw/SSW.Rules.Content/rules/do-you-format-environmentnewline-at-the-end-of-a-line/rule.md

 ---

-You should format "Environment.NewLine" at the end of a line.​​ ​
+You should format "Environment.NewLine" at the end of a line.

 string message = "The database is not valid." + Environment.NewLine + "Do you want to upgrade it? ";
 Bad Example: "Environment.NewLine" isn't at the end of the line